Escape the City on a Pfaffenstein Day Trip

 Hiking up the Pfaffenstein is not easy, but the views and experience make it worthwhile.
 To reach the top you don’t actually have so many steps to count, but the way up is steep.
 As someone who works out 3 to 4 times a week, I was surprised at just how tough it was.
 (Although, in all fairness, I was recuperating from a mild knee injury).
 But with a good workout comes the post-workout high, and this trek definitely got my adrenaline pumping.
 Objectively, I’d say climbing Pfaffenstein is quite manageable for people with a moderate fitness level.

-4. Hiking Meets Adventure
+4. On a Pfaffenstein Day Trip, Hiking Meets Adventure

 As you make your way towards the summit, don’t just expect a pebbly path.
 Instead, the hike up Pfaffenstein consists of narrow, 1-person width passageways between boulders.
 Sometimes, the way up is so steep that ladders replace stairs.
 Of course, there is an even more adventurous way to reach the top: Pfaffenstein is a top rock climbing destination in Saxony.